ProjectAliceDev/the-angel-returns/README.md

 *Doki Doki: The Angel Returns* is an unofficial mod for the game _Doki Doki Literature Club!_ that takes place after the events of the game (see [IP Guidelines](IPGuidelines.md) for details).
 This mod is the answer to a simple question: **What if "Alice Angel" came to the Doki Doki universe?**

-> Note: This mod is not affiliated with Team Salvato or theMeatly Games.
-Copyrights of characters in this game shall be respected as fan work.
+> The Angel Returns is a fan mod that is not associated with Team Salvato or Joey Drew Studios and is not an official Bendy and the Ink Machine product.
 # Building

 Doki Doki Doki: The Angel Returns requires the following: